Of all the attributes that make Royal Coachman Lodge attractive, none are so obvious as their location, and the quality of their staff.

 Included in your angling package at Royal Coachman Lodge is all accommodations and meals, taxes, the round trip flights between Dillingham and the lodge, flies, and guide service.

 Not included in your angling package at Royal Coachman Lodge are airfare from Anchorage to Dillingham (the $520 roundtrip air charter between Anchorage and Dillingham is not included in the rate, though it is added to your billing documents), gratuities, liquor, fishing license and fishing tackle.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.

 Seasons at Royal Coachman Lodge

-and the guides can fly you to a special little lake they know of for oversized Arctic char.
+and the guides can bring you to a special little lake they know of for over-sized Arctic char.
 Finally, for anyone interested in hooking some big northern pike on surface (or near surface) patterns, the lodge has some fun backwaters on which to do this... and it's a blast!

 August gives way to the crisp nights and cool days of September, and the rainbows continue to gorge and fatten on drifting chunks of yesterday's salmon.
 This is the number one time of the year for hunting trophy trout, with rivers like the Kvichak and the Nuyakuk offering daily opportunities for the fish of a lifetime.
 Mid-August through much of September also finds a heavy run of silver salmon in the lodge's permit river – these chrome rockets will often take surface poppers, and are a handful on an 8 weight, fresh from the ocean.